A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Background

+Quench spectroscopy (QS) is a simple yet powerful technique for probing dynamical properties of quantum systems.
+The central idea is to apply a sudden perturbation to a prepared state and then monitor the ensuing unitary dynamics under a time-independent Hamiltonian.
+By measuring suitable observables as a function of time, one obtains a signal whose oscillation frequencies correspond to energy differences in the spectrum.
+Classical post-processing of this time-domain signal then yields spectral information and dynamical correlation functions, without requiring controlled time evolution or other time-dependent operations.

-\emph{Tailored quench spectroscopy for time correlators}---Using the QS method \cite{villa2019unraveling,villa2021out}, we can compute the two-point time correlators when the initial state is an eigenstate, and the Hamiltonian and observables satisfy the parity symmetry conditions.
-The procedure is illustrated in \fref{fig:protocol}.
-Suppose $\rho$ is a quantum state satisfying $[\rho,H] = 0$.
-We define the quench function as the expectation value of the measurement outcomes:
+Building on the QS method in Refs.~\cite{villa2019unraveling,villa2021out}, one can directly access the \emph{imaginary part} of a two-point time correlator under minimal assumptions: the initial state may be either equilibrium or nonequilibrium.
+To formalize the protocol, we define the \emph{quench function} as the expectation value of a measurement outcome,